Health Savings Accounts (HSAs) and Flexible Spending Arrangements (FSAs) in header of articles

 You can establish an FSA to pay for dependent care, like childcare.
 The amount you can set aside for dependent-care FSAs usually is limited to $5,000 a year.

 You'll receive a tax advantage with a health FSA.
-However, dependent care FSAs are a tradeoff between pre-tax deductions and tax credits, like the child and dependent care credit.
-The higher your income, the lower your child and dependent care credit usually is due to income phase-outs.
+However, dependent-care FSAs are a trade-off between pre-tax deductions and tax credits -- like the child and dependent care credit.